 A leader in workers’ compensation, she has held several positions, including chairperson for the State Bar of Georgia’s Workers’ Compensation Section.
 At Swift Currie, she co-chairs the Community Relations Committee.

-Stephanie is the inaugural General Counsel for the P2E Management Group, retained by Urban One, Inc., to bring the first Class III Casino to Richmond, VA, ONE Casino + Resort.
+Stephanie is the inaugural General Counsel for the Colonial Downs Group, LLC, retained by Urban One, Inc., to bring the first Class III Casino to Richmond, VA, ONE Casino + Resort.
 She is also charged with the direction and oversight of Colonial Downs’ legal department, regulatory matters, corporate social responsibility program, legal transactions and litigation, employment issues, diversity initiatives, and all legal matters in the Commonwealth of Virginia.
 She developed and now chairs Colonial Downs’ Diversity, Equity & Inclusion Committee.

 Stephanie has practiced law for 20+ years in several jurisdictions and has primarily worked in the healthcare/ life sciences space before starting her position with Colonial Downs in 2018.
 She possesses diverse legal and business experience leading high-performing teams of attorneys, contract administrators and outside counsel to achieve company goals and manage risk.
 Stephanie prides herself on being a “solutions-driven global leader and strategic partner” with corporate executives and senior business partners to advance business objectives by providing high-quality and timely legal advice, and negotiating material contracts.